WittsMei/Hubspot-Sales-Analysis/README.md

 - .

 #### Plan Period
-- Yearly plans make up around 70% of the bookings but have exhibited a significant drop-off towards September 2023, which was more than four times the drop-off seen in monthly plans.
+- Yearly plans make up around 70% of the bookings but have exhibited a significant drop-off towards September 2023, which was more than four times the drop-off observed in monthly plans.
 - .